 It’s Now the Elite Eight

-Last year it was the Super Five, but this year it’s the Elite Eight, a list of those divers who put up the best performances in high school diving competition as judged by the National Interscholastic Swimming Coaches Association (NISCA) Diving All American Selection Committee.
+It is now the second year for the Elite Eight, an impressive list of those high school divers across the nation who put up the best performances in their regional, district or state competitions as judged by the National Interscholastic Swimming Coaches Association (NISCA) Diving All American Selection Committee.

-Each of these 16 divers has been named a High School All American, and they represent the cream of the crop for 2010-11.
+Each of these 16 divers has been named a High School All American, and they represent a sample of many of the worthy and accomplished divers who competed during the 2011-2012 diving season.
 The full list of All Americans can be found on the NISCA Website.

 Are They the Best?